 Non-visual connection with nature seeks to create an environment that uses sound, aroma, touch and in some cases even taste to help reduce stress and improve perceived physical and mental health.
-These auditory, haptic, olfactory or gustatory stimuli create a reference to nature, living systems, and natural processes and lets people experience nature in a built environment.
-From fragrant flowers to birds, weather to textured materials, fireplace to music, pets to textiles, all contribute towards non-visual connection with nature.
+These auditory, haptic, olfactory or gustatory stimuli create a reference to nature, living systems, and natural processes and let people experience nature in a built environment.
+From fragrant flowers to birds, weather to textured materials, fireplace to music, and pets to textiles, all contribute towards a non-visual connection with nature.

 Non-Rhythmic Sensory Stimuli